pytesNET/rat.rollup-plugin-sass/README.md

 npm install --save-dev @rat.md/rollup-plugin-sass
 ```

-**Important** This Rollup Plugin has ONLY be tested with Rollup 2 (v2.33.3) and REQUIRES node 14.13.0 or above!
+**Important** This Rollup Plugin has ONLY been tested with Rollup 2 (v2.33.3) and REQUIRES node 14.13.0 or above!

 Usage